 Online and Social

 Online marketing and social media has taken a leading role in exposing your home to eager buyers.
 I will take part in multiple strategies to get your home as much exposure as possible.
 Not only will your listings be made available on my own site, it will also be published on social media sites as well as my partner social media sites.
 I will also provide a dedicated home website that will speak to only your home with an address specific domain name.
-If that’s enough exposure, I will tailor specific advertising to your home’s website that will specifically target certain demographics in Ottawa.
+I will tailor specific advertising to your home’s website that will specifically target certain demographics in Ottawa.
 If you’re selling a home in a family oriented neighbourhood (based on updated Ottawa stats), I’ll specifically target expectant or growing families.

-We have all seen some of the not to so appealing photos taken of homes and posted to realtor.ca.
+We have all seen some of the not so appealing photos taken of homes and posted to realtor.ca.
 You probably skipped right over it in your hunt for your next dream home.
 That is exactly what we’ll avoid.
 Professional photos will guarantee the best possible look of your home, the right angles and just the right amount of lighting.
 It will also provide for many different pictures (above and beyond the 25 maximum on realtor.ca) that I can post on other sites.
 This service also fits right into staging and de-cluttering.
 I’ll provide extensive feedback and recommendations ahead of time to ensure the best possible result.
 There is no cost to this service.
 I’ll schedule and pay for the photos – all you need to do is leave the house for 45 minutes while the photographer does her thing.

 I talked about online and social media marketing but I also believe a neighbourhood presence will help sell your house in Ottawa.
 Anytime a home goes up for sale in a neighbourhood, people will talk about it.
 They may even take the time to come visit during an open house (this is a good thing) and share their thoughts to family and friends.
 This has led to many homes being sold – simply by sharing with your neighbours!
 This is the exact type of market I will tap into.
 By providing marketing material about your home to your neighbourhood, I provide another possible way for your home to get exposure and sell.